ktr8/Kamiya_Portfolio/README.md

 Data Science Projects Overview

 # [Project: Viacom ‘s Media Campaign Data Analysis](https://ktr8.github.io/Kamiya_Portfolio/)
-*Analyzed custom audience, lookalike audience data and used ML algorithm deicion tree to predict if ad is good performing or bad performing with 97% accuracy
+Analyzed custom audience, lookalike audience data and used ML algorithm deicion tree to predict if ad is good performing or bad performing with 97% accuracy
-•Identified audience that have been most successful in past in terms of click, impression, ctr and cost for ad campaign •Discovered attributes of audiences that helped the company to increase their reach and engagement •Measured Traffic metrics which includes measuring clicks, impressions, engagement, click-through rate
+Identified audience that have been most successful in past in terms of click, impression, ctr and cost for ad campaign Discovered attributes of audiences that helped the company to increase their reach and engagement Measured Traffic metrics which includes measuring clicks, impressions, engagement, click-through rate

 # [Project: ConMed’s Freight Cost Analysis](https://ktr8.github.io/Kamiya_Portfolio/)
 • Developed a data-driven decision model to reduce the freight cost by analyzing inbound and outbound freight data for ocean and airline service level